busymachines-labs/busylabs-2018/lab_09_web_sec_101/README.md

 6. DoS  (Denial of service)
 7. SQLi & NoSQLi (Injection)

 These examples are bad (academic purpose only).
 Really bad.
 Unbelievably bad.
 Yuge security risks.
-Don't use them in your apps... srsly.
+Don't copy paste them in your apps.
+Think first, then act.

 ## XSS
 ### Description